ATAMAH/tjnotyfybot/Readme.md

 Simple node.js bot that can work with telegram by SOCKS proxy and subscribes to TJournal webhooks at each start.

+Bot saves its state to *state* file in server root and loads it at each start.

 Working bot described here: https://tjournal.ru/flood/94920-bot-dlya-upominaniy-v-kommentariyah

 ### Bot commands